mokdevel/DarcMods/DarcMissions/docs/MISSION_SQUATTERS.md

 SDRC_MissionConfigGeneral general : See General parameters
 array<EMapDescriptorType> locationTypes : See Location parameters
-array<int> aiCount : (min, max) Amount of AI _characters_ to spawn. array<string> aiTypes : The prefab names of AI _characters_.
-The AI is randomly picked from this list. int aiSkill : See General parameters float aiPerception : See General parameters array<string> buildingNames : See Building parameters
+array<int> aiCount : (min, max) Amount of AI _characters_ to spawn. array<string> aiTypes : The list of AI _characters_.
+The AI is randomly picked from this list.
+Here you can use:
+  C_TYPE of character defined in enemyLists or a resourceName for a character. int aiSkill : See General parameters float aiPerception : See General parameters array<string> buildingNames : See Building parameters